01prachisingh/Mini_Projects/README.md

-This repository contains the mini projects that i made during my DSA learning journey.
+This repository contains the mini projects that i have made during my DSA learning journey.